 Open Access declarations and awareness

 In the most recent years awareness of Open Access issues has been rising steadily in the Polish scientific community.
 Several Polish institutions have signed Open Access declarations.
 In 2004, Poland signed the OECD Declaration on Access to Research Data from Public Funding.
 In 2008, members of the European University Association – among them 43 Polish higher education institutions and the Conference of Rectors of Academic Schools in Poland – issued their Recommendations from the EUA Working Group on Open Access, postulating the establishment of institutional repositories networked on the national and European level.
 In February 2012, the Interdisciplinary Centre for Mathematical and Computational Modelling at the University of Warsaw (ICM UW) has issued a Call for a national Open Access Mandate for research in Poland; more than 13,500 people have signed it, both private persons and representatives of scientific and educational institutions and organizations.
 The authors of this call appeal to all funding institutions in Poland – in particular, both governmental grant agencies – to adopt an Open Access Mandate for all public-funded research.
 In July 2013 the Polish Academy of Sciences and the Conference of Rectors of Academic Schools in Poland have jointly published a statement in support of the Green Road to Open Access, calling for institutional repositories to be established in all scientific units in the country.
-Finally, in October 2015, the Ministry of Science and Higher Education (MNiSW) issued a document entitled Kierunki rozwoju otwartego dostępu do treści naukowych w Polsce (in Polish only; for a discussion of this document in English see the blog post Poland: Initial open access policy) which sets specific OA recommendations for all major stakeholders in Poland.
+Finally, in October 2015, the Ministry of Science and Higher Education (MNiSW) issued a document entitled Kierunki rozwoju otwartego dostępu do treści naukowych w Polsce (in Polish only), which sets specific OA recommendations for all major stakeholders in Poland.

 Open Access repositories and mandates